Jari Litmanen

-Jari Olavi Litmanen ([ˈjɑri ˈlitmɑnen]; born 20 February 1971) is a Finnish former footballer.
+Jari Olavi Litmanen ([ˈjɑri ˈlitmɑnen]; born 20 February 1971) is a Finnish former professional footballer who played as an attacking midfielder or a second striker.
 He was the first-choice captain of the Finland national team between 1996 and 2008 in an international career that ran from 1989 to 2010.
 Litmanen is widely considered to be Finland's greatest football player of all time.
 He was chosen as the best Finnish player of the last 50 years by the Football Association of Finland in the UEFA Jubilee Awards in November 2003.
 He also finished 42nd in the 100 Greatest Finns voting in 2004.
 The Association of Football Statisticians' (The AFS) compendium of 'Greatest Ever Footballers' listed Litmanen as the 53rd best footballer ever.
+Litmanen was inducted into the Finnish Football Hall of Fame in 2015.

 In Finland, he is often called "Litti" (after his own surname), which dates from his early years, and is also known as "Kuningas" ("The King").

 During his club career, Litmanen represented Reipas, HJK, MyPa and Lahti in Finland, and Ajax, Barcelona, Liverpool, Hansa Rostock and Malmö FF abroad.
 Once considered one of the best attacking midfielders in the world, he became the first Finnish footballing superstar while playing for Ajax in the mid-1990s, winning the Champions League in 1995, the peak year of his career.

 His later career was marred by injuries, and he was unable to repeat the success of his Ajax years either at Barcelona or Liverpool, often finding himself on the bench, despite some impressive performances for the latter.
 Writing about Litmanen in 2009, Paul Simpson, former FourFourTwo editor, went as far as to assert that "his career has not been worthy of his talent".

+In 2025, when Ajax was celebrating its 125th anniversary, the fans of the club voted Litmanen among the best 11 players in the club's entire history.
+He was also named the best midfielder of Ajax, per voting.